lisperin/lisperin.github.io/cv.md

   the flock app store, designed the API and the developer portal, conceptualized and managed product development for the github app among other things.
 Later served as the CTO of Flock.
-* Developed a proprietary alternative to TLS which was meant to reduce the number of round-trips required for handshake.
+* Developed a proprietary alternative to TLS meant to reduce the number of round-trips required for handshake.
 At that time, alternatives like QUIC (which later became TLS 1.3) were quite immature.

 [Directi]: http://directi.com
 [Ringo]: https://www.ringo.co